 The 2024 Plan is to be administered by the Board or a committee to which the Board delegates the appropriate authority.
 The committee must consist of two or more non-employee directors of the Board, each of whom is intended to (i) qualify as a non-employee director within the meaning of Rule 16b-3 of the Exchange Act, and (ii) comply with the independence requirements of the stock exchange on which the company's common stock is listed.
-Historically, the Compensation Committee has served as the plan committee for purposes of the 2022 Plan with respect to awards granted to participants other than non-employee directors and the Board has administered the 2022 Plan with respect to awards granted to non-employee directors.
+Historically, the Compensation Committee has served as the plan committee for purposes of the 2022 Plan with respect to awards granted to participants other than non-employee directors.
 References in this proposal to "Plan Committee" mean the Board or the committee delegated by the Board.